jmcaluyafuentes/portfolio-T1A2/READ.md

 <img src="./markdown-images/screenshot-about-page.jpg" alt="Projects page in mobile, tablet and desktop screens" width="700px">

 In mobile screen, all contents are arranged in column.
-In tablet and desktop, there are already two columns.
-Furthermore, in work history and education sections, the h1 headings are placed on the left while all information are on the right.
-I used grid to layout the responsiveness in this page.
+Two columns for tablet and desktop.
+Furthermore, in work history and education sections, the h1 headings are placed on the left side while all information are on the right.
+I used grid to layout the responsiveness of this page.
 For the desktop screen, I set a maximum width so that the contents will not stretch to the whole page.
+In the interest section, I decided to add images and remove the bullet points in contrast to the wireframe.

 <img src="./markdown-images/screenshot-contact-page.jpg" alt="Projects page in mobile, tablet and desktop screens" width="700px">